 Members of Alaska's law enforcement community and others who are part of Alaska's criminal justice system have long known that the greatest contributing factor to violent crimes, including domestic violence and sexual assault, is drug and alcohol abuse.
 It is also widely recognized that many of the accidental deaths that occur in Alaska are related to alcohol use.
-This is especially true in the western regions of the state and is clearly shown through statistics drawn from the Alaska State Trooper case management system.
-Of all cases initiated by the Alaska State Troopers in 2011, 33.6% involved drugs and/or alcohol.
+This is especially true in the western regions of the state and is evident in the statistics entered into the Alaska State Trooper case management systems.